 An addiction is an example of a habit.
 Like other habits, addictive behaviors are learned behaviors that we acquire through trial and error (e.g., we happen to gamble for the first time, having known little about it, and experience it as exhilarating and captivating), or through observing others (e.g., our parents had cocktails each evening before dinner to relax).
 If we have ongoing experience with the substance or activity, and if (and only if) we enjoy at least some aspect of that experience, an urge or craving for it gradually emerges after repeated experience.
 The urge is a way of saying to ourselves: "I know this is going to be good; I will enjoy this."
 Someone who has never experienced a substance or activity cannot be addicted to it, nor will an addiction develop if the experience is not pleasurable.
 Because of the uniqueness of each individual, what is pleasurable for one person may not be for another.
 For instance, many individuals report not enjoying alcohol, even in small amounts.
 Such an individual would not ordinarily become addicted to alcohol.
 Paradoxically, in a very strong addiction much of the original pleasure may no longer be experienced.
 In this case the primary satisfaction comes from driving the (uncomfortable) urge away.

 The pleasures of an addiction can be diverse.
 In addition to promoting an increase in positive mood (feeling more relaxed, feeling more "up"), the addiction may also be a means to decrease negative mood (if I do this I won't feel stressed, anxious, angry, depressed, bored, lonely, afraid, frustrated, etc., anymore).
 There are many variations on this theme.
 If I am feeling bad because it seems I am not "fitting in", I can reduce that negative feeling by doing what others are doing (drinking, using drugs).
 If because of a conflict with someone I am so upset "I can't stand it", I can change this feeling through addictive behavior.
 Because the pleasure of the addiction can be used to block out or replace an unwanted emotion, an addiction can be a "way to cope".
 If the addiction is used in this way, urges tend to occur in response to those negative moods for which the individual has few other effective coping methods.
-An alcoholism help program is designed to help people deal with the issues that trigger their dependence on alcohol.

 How Does an Addiction Develop?